ArazAbedini/DataOps/README.md

  - Slow filtering --> Handling with additional consumer in logstash
  - Parallelism --> Handling with Adding more Partition to solve

+ ## Improvements

+  - Add unit tests for the producer.

+  - Use Kafka Connect formore scalable ingestion.

+  - Stream process while data ingested do pipeline

+  - Increase number of producer for parallelism

+  - Increase replication factor for improving stability